binkley/homebrewery-files/scribes-supplies.md

 _**Paired Paper.**_
 _Favored by remote penpals, these blue sheets reach to their twins._
 Writing on one sheet of this paper appears instantly on its paired sheet within the same plane.
 This is an uncommon supply item.

+_**Research Paper.**_
+_Favored by apprentices and investigators, this page distills insights into practice._
+When you write on this page, you must note an ability (such as Strength, Intelligence or any of the six).
+When a creature reads the page before making a related ability or skill check, it can roll a d4 and add it to the result.
+The benefit is lost once used, and the page becomes mundane, retaining the writing.
+This is a common supply item.

 _**Sealed Paper.**_
 _Favored for contracts and decrees, this parchment resists tampering._